 After going through history and common practices, we move to methodological challenges of API driven research.
 In this scenario we should take under consideration the grammars of social media platforms and the object of study (e.g. social movements, specific events or actors, political issues, elections, etc); when to adopt hashtag exploration study?
 Which platform is better to use geolocation?
 When to follow link analysis?
 What sort of research strategies are suitable?
 How about the limitations of the API and tools, would they undermine my research?
 In fact, methodological issues can be identified by being aware of APIs and extraction tools capabilities, but most of all, I would say that practical work (or applied research) is the best path to avoid (or getting to know) methodological problems.
 Moreover, practical work also facilitates the research process guiding the choice of proper strategies.

-Instagram API calls requires a user to have unique access tokens; a user must have an Instagram account and also be logged in to collect data through Visual Tagnet Explorer, meanwhile, Instagram Scraper requires in addition a Client ID.
+Instagram API calls require a user to have unique access tokens; a user must have an Instagram account and also be logged in to collect data through Visual Tagnet Explorer, meanwhile, Instagram Scraper requires, in addition, a Client ID.
 Instagram has modified its API authentication procedure and, as a consequence, the rate limits differentiate from apps (or client id) generated prior 17 November 2015 and those created after this date.
-For instance, the main change concerns media/media-id/likes; a reduction from 100 call per hour to 60/hour.
+For instance, the main change concerns media/media-id/likes; a reduction from 100 calls per hour to 60/hour.
 However, and most important than liming data access; Instagram API has denied the use of DMI Tools, meaning since 1 June 2016, Visual Tagnet Explorer, Instagram Scraper and Instagram Network are no longer working.

 Instagram has a proper use of hashtags and way of presenting social, cultural or political matters which means, for instance, the hashtags used in Twitter not always correspond to those applied on Instagram.

-Meaning all media content collected relies on number of followers or mentioned hashtags, for instance.
+Meaning all media content collected relies on a number of followers or mentioned hashtags, for instance.

 Bernhard Rieder, Rasha Abdulla, Thomas Poell, Robbert Woltering and Liesbeth Zack, 2015.
 “Data Critique and Analytical Opportunities for Very Large Facebook Pages: Lessons Learned from Exploring ‘We Are All Khaled Said’”, Big Data & Society, July-December 2015, pp. 1-22.